piggy-temp/tutorials/1.0-GettingStarted/1.3-Customization/Custom_Mods.md

 * **Shaders (`.zip` files):** Drop these into the `shaderpacks` folder.

 > [!CAUTION]
 > **Compatibility Check:** Always ensure the mods you download are for the correct mod loader like **Fabric** and Minecraft version like **1.21.1**.
 Using mods for the wrong version will cause the game to crash on startup.
-Also
+Also be sure to check on the mod/resource's home/main page on whatever website/platform you use to download it for dependencies.
+Dependencies are just other mods/resources that the one you're downloading needs in order to function.
+For example, a lot of mods share similar rules/commands that mod developers have to code themselves so instead of having to rewrite them everytime, they make them into a mod that just holds all these rules for them and then calls back to it when writing a new mod.

 ---